East Coast Integrated Depot

-The East Coast Integrated Depot (Chinese: 东海岸综合车厂; Malay: Depot Bersepadu East Coast), is a future integrated bus and train depot located in Changi that will serve the East West Line, Downtown Line and Thomson-East Coast Line of the Mass Rapid Transit (MRT) in Singapore.
+The East Coast Integrated Depot (ECID) is a large integrated bus and train depot located in Changi, Singapore.
+It will serve three Mass Rapid Transit (MRT) lines: the East–West Line (EWL), the Downtown Line (DTL) and the Thomson–East Coast Line (TEL).
+It is currently under construction, with expected completion in the second half of 2026.

-The depot, with an expected completion date of 2025, will be located beside the current site of Changi Depot, which will be demolished.
-It will be the first MRT depot in Singapore to serve 3 MRT lines and also the third to be integrated with a bus depot in Singapore after the Tuas West Depot on the East West Line and Gali Batu Depot on the Downtown Line.
-With this design, it is estimated that there will be a saving of 44 hectares of land, equivalent to approximately 60 football fields.
-The depot will be able to house approximately 200 trains of varying sizes and lengths and 550 buses within the site.
+The depot will be located beside the current site of Changi Depot, which will be demolished.
+It will be the first MRT depot in Singapore to serve three MRT lines and also the third to be integrated with a bus depot in Singapore after the Tuas Depot on the East–West Line and Gali Batu Depot on the Downtown Line.

+With this design, it is estimated that there will be a 44 hectares of land will be saved, equivalent to approximately 60 football fields.
+The depot will be able to house approximately >200 trains of varying sizes and lengths and >550 buses within the site.

 History

+It was first announced in August 2014 with an expected completion by 2024 but was delayed to 2026 due to the COVID-19 pandemic.

 Contract T301 for the construction of East Coast Integrated Depot, reception tunnels and its associated facilities was awarded to GS Engineering & Construction Corporation at a sum of S$1.99 billion on 21 March 2016.
 Construction began in 2016 and was initially planned for completion in 2024.

-On 20 September 2022, the Land Transport Authority updated that structural works has reached 75% and the depot will be operational in 2025, a year later than initially planned due to delays arising from the Covid-19 pandemic.
+Structural works reached 75% completion in September 2022, and 98% in November 2024.
+It was also announced previously that the opening of the depot is pushed back to 2026.